stefan-hoeck/acls_git_25/README.md

   version control.
 * `git add [file-name]`: Put a new file under version control, or add changes made to a file to the version control system.
+* `git commit -m "message"`: Commit changes with the given commit message.
+* `git commit -am "message"`: Commit changes made to all files already known to git.
 * `git push origin [branch]`: Push the changes made to a branch to the project's origin (usually GitHub).